-The pressure on Mitsubishi to release new-age EVs in China is mounting, and the company has found the GAC Aion V as an effective base to address the need.
-The company has introduced a reskinned version of the Chinese electric SUV called Mitsubishi Airtrek, a model which would compete with compact SUVs the VW ID.4 X and ID.4 Crozz in the local market.
+The pressure on Mitsubishi to release new-age EVs in China is mounting, and the company has found the GAC Aion V (from Chinese manufacturer GAC Motor) as an effective base to address the need.
+GAC Mitsubishi Motors Co., Ltd. (GMMC), Mitsubishi Motor Corporation’s vehicle production and sales JV in China has introduced a reskinned version of the Chinese electric SUV called Mitsubishi Airtrek, a model which would compete with compact SUVs the VW ID.4 X and ID.4 Crozz in the local market.

 A large rectangular floating touchscreen panel is attached to the dashboard.
-In front of the steering wheel with shiny switches is a fully digital instrument cluster, which should offer customizable layouts like in the 2022 Outlander.
+In front of the steering wheel with shiny switches is a fully digital instrument cluster.
 The extensive usage of the cream color emphasizes the understated theme of the interior and makes it look richer.
 As per Chinese reports, the Airtrek features the AdiGO 2.5 driving assistant system and a large sunroof.
 There’s also speak of a flat floor for rear-seat passengers, and spy shots have revealed 60:40 split rear seats.

 Featured Image Source: Mitsubishi